tc39/proposal-json-superset/README.md

 ## Discussion
 ### Backwards Compatibility
 This change is backwards-compatible.
-User-visible effects will be limited to the elimination of SyntaxError completions when parsing strings that include unescaped LINE SEPARATOR or PARAGRAPH SEPARATOR characters, which in practice are extremely uncommon.
+User-visible effects will be limited to the elimination of SyntaxError completions when parsing strings that include unescaped LINE SEPARATOR or PARAGRAPH SEPARATOR characters, which in practice are extremely uncommon (we also hope to [collect data](https://bugs.chromium.org/p/v8/issues/detail?id=6827) for the related question of how often those characters are used as line terminators _outside_ of strings).

 ### Regular Expression Literals
 Unescaped LINE SEPARATOR and PARAGRAPH SEPARATOR characters are not currently allowed in regular expression literals either, but that restriction has been left in place because regular expression literals are not part of JSON.